Tool development using the Tool Maker

 This section outlines the key functionalities within the tool script,

 focusing on data processing and result production.
-The run()
+The run() method encompasses the data processing segment of the

 script, where results are generated, and the SDK may be employed to

-handling, utilize the self.prepare_inputs(context, logger)
+handling, utilize the self.prepare_inputs(context, logger) command,

 which automatically downloads and stores all tool inputs in the self

 object.
-Access file handlers using the container_id
+Access file handlers using the container_id and

 file_filter_condition_name: